Available in Clearing for 2026 entry

 20 credits

 This module will explore decision making within the context of individualised care in adult nursing.
-In this module the indicative content will specifically be applied within the context of Adult Nursing.
+In this module the indicative content will specifically be applied within the context of adult nursing.

 Consolidating Practice Learning